February 18th 2022

 “If you’re at all concerned about the possible damage the sun has done to your skin, make an appointment to see your dermatologist who can assess and advise you appropriately.”

-How to minimise the long-term impact
+How to minimise the long-term impact of sunburn

 Sadly, where sunburn is concerned, we don’t have many cards to play, as consultant dermatologist Dr Emma Wedgeworth underlines:

 “Sunburn isn’t just a nuisance, it’s a warning.
 We know that just five or more sunburns in your life can double your risk of melanoma, the deadliest form of skin cancer.
 We are living longer and travelling more than ever before so we need to look after our skin from an early age.”

 According to a survey of 364 UK residents by the British Skin Foundation, 85 per cent of people admitted to having been sunburnt three or more times in their lifetime, while 10 per cent didn’t wear an SPF higher than 30 when abroad (now accepted as the ‘base level’ for SPF), and a fifth of people neglected to reapply sunscreen at regular intervals or after swimming.